allegro/allegro.tech/_posts/2020-12-04-impact-of-the-data-model-on-the-MongoDB-database-size.md

 million and 10 million documents.
 One of the variants contained up to 100 million, but the results were proportional (nearly linear).
 Therefore, in the end I decided to stop at 1M collections, because loading the data was simply much faster.

-Having access to local database files, I could easily check the size of the files of individual collections.
+Having access to local database files, I could easily check the size of the files storing individual collections.
 However, it turned out to be unnecessary, because the same data can be obtained with the command:

 ```sql
 db.getCollection('COLLECTION_NAME').stats()